U.S. state profile · USGS ComCat

 Earthquakes in Northern Mariana Islands

-Northern Mariana Islands ranks 2nd of 38 U.S. states and territories by catalogued seismic activity - one of the most seismically active U.S. jurisdictions.
+Northern Mariana Islands ranks 2nd of 39 U.S. states and territories by catalogued seismic activity - one of the most seismically active U.S. jurisdictions, averaging about 158 M4+ events a year alongside 62 significant M6+ earthquakes since 1900.
 Below: the full M6+ event history, magnitude and depth profile, and yearly trend.

 - M4+ events (since 2005)